jdunkerley/jdunkerley/AWS Developer.md

 - Both document and key value data models
 - Backed by SSD storages
 - Encryption must be chosen at creation
-- Always acreoss 3 DCs (avoids single point of failure)
+- Always across 3 DCs (avoids single point of failure)
+- Global tables
+    - multi region
+    - multi master
 - Consistency - Eventual (default - usual within 1s) or Strongly
 - Model:
     - Tables, Items (like a row), Attributes (like a column)